wmichalak/canteracontainer/readme.md

 ```

 With the folder structure in place, we can copy the contents of the local simulation files into the container.
 Note that
-the COPY command will only work for in the current local directory.
+the COPY command will only work in the current local directory.
 I have tried to also COPY from folders higher in the folder structure, but
 this does not work.
 I will show another way to copy files later on.
 ```
 COPY . /root/kinetics/